Puffy eyes in the morning? From eye creams to lifestyle tweaks, here’s what can help dial them down

 • Size: 15ml

-Containing cooling cucumber, botanical peptides and hydration heavyweights, this wonderfully named treatment is the perfect choice for those new to eye creams.
-Hydrating and soothing, it helps take the sting out of a bad night’s sleep.
+Containing cooling cucumber fruit juice, botanical peptides and hydration heavyweights, this wonderfully named treatment is small in size, speedy in results.
+Ideal to keep on your bedside table to help take the sting out of a bad night’s sleep.

 Best eye cream for puffy eyes and sensitive skin

 For those with especially sensitive skin, finding an eye cream that’s gentle yet effective can be particularly hard.
-That’s where this refreshing contour gel comes in.
-Fragrance-free and non-comedogenic, it keeps chances of irritation low, whilst its arsenal of decongestants help reduce puffiness and telltale signs of tiredness too.
+That’s where this refreshing eye balm comes in.
+Formulated to keep chances of irritation low, it’s received glowing reviews from Boots customers for its depuffing and fatigue-fighting abilities.

 • Size: 15ml

-With a cool touch tip to stealthily depuff and an ingredients list brimming with goodies that target a wide array of signs of fatigue, this eye cream offers style and substance in equal measure.
+With a cool touch tip to stealthily depuff and an ingredients list brimming with goodies that target a wide array of signs of tiredness, this vibrantly tubed eye cream is a brightening treat in more ways than one.

 Best eye cream for puffy eyes and soothing skin